ekiciburak/async-mpst-st/README.md

 # sessionTreeST

-subtyping of asynchronous session trees
+subtyping of asynchronous session types

 The library succesfully compiles with the Coq compiler `coqc 8.20.0`.
 -  `coq_makefile -f _CoqProject -o Makefile` to create the Makefile